All Episodes

 Needed that real bad.

-Jerry studs got a standing ovation after he was censured for having a dalliance with male pages.
+Jerry Studs got a standing ovation after he was censured for having a dalliance with male pages.

 I still can't get over that.

-Jerry studs.
+Jerry Studds.

 I mean, of all of the names in this whole thing.

-I am Jerry Studs.
+Hi, I'm Jerry Studs.

 How'd you like to meet me in the cloakroom after the session?

-It just doesn't sound so here we have uh, you know, Larry Craig and McGreevy over here in New Jersey.
+So here we have, you know, Larry Craig and McGreevy over here in New Jersey.

 McGreevy in New Jersey, he's a hero.